vidya/bootstrap-mongodb-demo/README.md

         Do not create a login system for this exercise.

  - it uses
-    - ruby 1.9.3p194
+    ruby 1.9.3p194
-    - Rails 3.2.8
+    Rails 3.2.8

-    - twitter bootstrap
+    twitter bootstrap
-    - mongodb and mongoid
+    mongodb and mongoid

+ - 'screen_shots' directory contains application screen images

  - run 'bundle exec rake db:seed' to pre-populate the database with test users

- - to run this application you need to
-    - have a mongodb server running
-    - have a mongodb database with name 'chirp_development'
+ - to run this application you need to have a mongodb server running have a mongodb database with name 'chirp_development'